Connoiter/king_tutte_datamap_scrolls/Readme.md

-Notably, Tutte worked to crack the German High Command communications code known by the Allies as “Fish,” an even tougher nut to crack than the more famous Enigma machine.
-Feel free to nerd out on his tools such as the Δ and double-delta methods, wherein the cracker digitally simulated mechanical wheel-based crypto comm boxes.
+Notably, Tutte worked to crack the German High Command communications code known by the Allies as “Fish,” an even tougher nut to crack than the more well-known Enigma machine.
+Feel free to nerd out on tools he developed such as the Δ and double-delta methods, wherein the cracker digitally simulated mechanical wheel-based crypto comm boxes.
 It can be thought of as an en silico picking of physical locks by tuning into (via XOR filters on bit streams) their encrypted digital broadcasts.
 Bonus points to the man, during the war the Allies never captured a Lorenz machine (which generated Fish code).
-In contrast, for Enigma they had a machine including its code books, which proved quite handy while reverse enginering the machine, otherwise all one'd have to go on is the ciphertext to work it all out. :(
+In contrast, for Enigma they had a machine including its code books, which proved quite handy while reverse enginering the Enigma machine, otherwise all one'd have to go on is the ciphertext to work it all out. :(

 Perhaps his work which is closest to this datamap technology is to be found in his 1963 paper, [How to Draw a